-The Himalayan Development Foundation Australia (HDFA) is committed to safeguarding the children it supports in Nepal against all forms of abuse and exploitation from any persons.
-The disadvantages of poverty and illiteracy can make Nepalese women and girls, and also men and boys, vulnerable to human trafficking1.
-UNODC say that Nepal reported the proportion of human trafficking victims who were children was about 50 per cent2.
-Sexual exploitation was the most frequent form of trafficking, although trafficking for forced labour or other forms of trafficking were also relatively frequent, and trafficking for organ removal was also reported3.
-Himalayan Development Foundation Australia is also aware of a practice of vulnerable families sending children to Kathmandu orphanages with the promise of education and a better life, when in fact the opportunities available may be significantly exaggerated, and the managers of the facilities may benefit unreasonably4.
+The Himalayan Development Foundation Australia (HDFA) is committed to safeguarding the vulnerable people it supports in Nepal against all forms of abuse, neglect and exploitation from any persons.
+Vulnerable people can include, but is not limited to, children and seniors, people with impaired intellectual or physical functioning or people with low levels of literacy or education1.
+The disadvantages of poverty and illiteracy can make Nepalese women and girls, and also men and boys, vulnerable to human trafficking2.
+UNODC say that Nepal reported the proportion of human trafficking victims who were children was about 50 per cent3.
+Sexual exploitation was the most frequent form of trafficking, although trafficking for forced labour or other forms of trafficking were also relatively frequent, and trafficking for organ removal was also reported4.
+Himalayan Development Foundation Australia is also aware of a practice of vulnerable families sending children to Kathmandu orphanages with the promise of education and a better life, when in fact the opportunities available may be significantly exaggerated, and the managers of the facilities may benefit unreasonably5.

-HDFA considers any form of child abuse and exploitation unacceptable.
+HDFA considers any form of abuse and exploitation to vulnerable persons, unacceptable.
 HDFA believes it is important to have policies and procedures implemented which promote the safety and well-being of all children involved in our projects and activities.
 Most HDFA projects involve interaction with children and all of our projects impact children either directly or indirectly.
-This Child Protection Policy provides a framework for protecting children from exploitation and abuse in the delivery of HDFA's projects.
+This Vulnerable Person Protection Policy provides a framework for protecting vulnerable persons from exploitation and abuse in the delivery of HDFA's projects.